richsalz/draft-erb-lurk-rsalg/draft-erb-lurk-rsalg.md

 : The version of this protocol.

 type
-: The message type, either request or response.
+: The message type.
 Details defined below.

 length
 : Length of the entire message, including header, in bytes.